michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

   If both sides succeed then whoever rolled the highest in their test wins the opposed test.
   However, if one side rolls a critical while the other rolls an ordinary success then the side that rolled the critical wins.
 - **Both Sides Fail:**
-  Whoever rolled the highest without fumbling in their test wins the opposed test.
+  Whoever rolled the highest without botching in their test wins the opposed test.
   In the case of ties for both the Player wins.
   If the action is player-against-player, the defender wins.